ChristopheEhret/TIPE/README.md

 # TIPE
-Project on making an autonomous car that drives optimally in an unknown circuit
+Project about an autonomous car that drives optimally in an unknown circuit